Rail transportation in the United States: Higher-speed rail

-While the Northeast Corridor hosts the majority of rail services that reach higher speeds of 125 mph, there is also the Brightline in Florida, which reaches speeds of 125 mph on the section between Cocoa, Florida and Orlando.
-On the Northeast Corridor, there are sections that even reach up to speeds of 150 mph, usually for the Acela trains.
-Other Amtrak diesel routes have higher-speed service that ranges from speeds between 90 mph to 110 mph.
-For routes in the Western United States such as the Pacific Surfliner and Southwest Chief, those services can reach up to speeds of 90 mph on portions of their routes, while the Texas Eagle can reach up to speeds of 100 mph on portions of its route.
+Amtrak diesel-electric routes operate higher-speed services with top speeds between 90 mph to 110 mph, though some sources define 110 mph as high-speed rail.
+For routes in the Western United States such as the Pacific Surfliner and Southwest Chief, those services can reach 90 mph on portions of their routes, while the Texas Eagle can reach up to speeds of 100 mph on portions of its route.
 There has been plans to upgrade the portions of the route for the Pacific Surfliner to speeds up to 110 mph in Orange County and San Diego County, however funding has yet to be available.
 Meanwhile, for routes in the Midwestern United States and the Northeastern United States such as the Lincoln Service, Blue Water, Wolverine, Amtrak Hartford Line, Lake Shore Limited, and Empire Service can reach up to speeds of 110 mph on their entire routes or portions of their routes.

-There are certain commuter rail lines in the United States that achieve similar speed ranges of higher-speed rail, but are not classified as higher-speed rail.
-Despite commuter trains also running along the Northeast Corridor alongside Amtrak services on the route, only one commuter rail line can have similar speed ranges to higher-speed rail, which is the MARC Penn Line that runs from Washington, D.C. to Baltimore, MD, which can reach up to speeds of 125 mph.
-Similarly, on the Surf Line, the Metrolink Orange County and Inland Empire–Orange County lines can reach up to speeds of 90 mph on portions of the Surf Line between Santa Ana, California and Oceanside, California.
+Some commuter rail lines in the United States achieve the speeds of higher-speed rail, but they are generally not classified as higher-speed rail.
+The MARC Penn Line that runs from Washington, D.C. to Baltimore, MD, can reach up to speeds of 125 mph.
+Similarly, on the Surf Line, the Metrolink Orange County and Inland Empire–Orange County lines can reach up to speeds of 90 mph on portions of the line between Santa Ana, California and Oceanside, California.
 The Coaster commuter rail also reaches 90 mph on its entire route between San Diego and Oceanside.

-Once Caltrain is fully electrified between San Francisco (Salesforce Transit Center in the future) and San Jose, California, the Caltrain services will reach up to speeds of 110 mph.
-Similarly, once the California High-Speed Rail begins operation between Los Angeles and Anaheim, California, rail services such as the Pacific Surfliner, Southwest Chief, and Metrolink 91/Perris Valley and Orange County lines would also be able to reach a similar speed range, however this plan has yet to be finalized.